Athletics at the 1920 Summer Olympics – Men's triple jump

 The men's triple jump event was part of the track and field athletics programme at the 1920 Summer Olympics.
 The competition was held from Thursday, August 19, 1920, to Saturday, August 21, 1920.
 Twenty-one triple jumpers from eight nations competed.
-No nation had more than 4 jumpers, suggesting the limit had been reduced from the 12 maximum in force in 1908 and 1912.
+No nation had more than four jumpers, suggesting the limit had been reduced from the 12 maximum in force in 1908 and 1912.
 The event was won by Vilho Tuulos of Finland, the nation's first medal in the triple jump.
 Sweden, which had swept the medals in 1912, took the next three places.
 Erik Almlöf became the third man to win two medals in the event, repeating his bronze performance from 1912.

+The winning margin was 2.5 cm which as of 2023 remains the only time the men's triple jump was won by less than 4 cm at the Olympics.

 Background

 This was the sixth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Two jumpers from the pre-war 1912 Games returned: bronze medalist Erik Almlöf of Sweden and fourth-place finisher Erling Vinne of Norway.

 Czechoslovakia made its first appearance in the event.
 The United States competed for the sixth time, having competed at each of the Games so far.